 Representative: Robert Leaman

-Track Chairs: Robert Leaman, Lars Juhl Jensen, Zhiyong Lu
+Track Chairs: Robert Leaman, Lars Juhl Jensen, Cecilia Arighi, Zhiyong Lu

 Activities Over the Last Year

-The ISMB 2024 text mining track was a one-day event featuring two keynote speakers, an expert panel, and an extensive range of scientific presentations and posters.
+The ISMB/ECCB 2023 text mining track was a one-day event featuring two keynote speakers and extensive range of scientific presentations and posters.
+It also hosted highly attended panel discussion on the implications of large language models, such as ChatGPT, in biology and medicine.

 Equity, Diversification, and Inclusion Efforts